-How many times have you said, “If I could do this or that again that you would do it differently?”
-I know I do and I said this statement from time to time when something does not go according to plans.
-Then I start thinking about what if I can build a time machine and go back in time just simply to change a decision that I might have made to cause something to go wrong.
+How many times have you said, “If I could do that again, I would do it differently"?
+From time to time, when something does not go according to plan, I often wish I had said or done something differently.
+When mistakes happen, a common thought of mine often occurs: "What if I could build a time machine to go back in time and change a decision I made to cause it to go right instead of wrong?"

-Stephen Hawking, world renowned cosmologist, and many physicist believe time travel or temporal displacement is possible but the main problem with moving through time is that it will take a lot of energy to make it happen, especially if they want to sent something as large as a human forward or backward in time.
-But It is very easy to do this with sub-atomic particles in an accelerator as we will see later.
+The late Stephen Hawking, a world-renowned cosmologist, believed time travel or temporal displacement to be possible.
+Many other physicists agree, but the main problem with moving through time is that it requires a lot of energy, especially if one wants to send something such as a human either forward or backward in time.
+It is, however, very possible to do this with subatomic particles in an accelerator, as we will learn later.